PHSI-supplements/labs/lab-templates/PokerLab/README.md

 ### Submission Deadline

-This assignment is due **the week of January 19, before the start of your lab section**.
+This assignment is due **the week of August 31, before the start of your lab section**.
 Your completed assignment must be pushed to git.unl.edu before it is due.
 A portion of this assignment is on Canvas; that must also be completed before it is due.